cometchat/cometchat-uikit-angular/README.md

 </div>

 <br/><br/>

-> **_NOTE:_**  We've launched a major update to our UI Kit with the release of UI Kit v4.
-Please switch to version 4.x.x by visiting the [@cometchat/chat-uikit-angular](https://www.npmjs.com/package/@cometchat/chat-uikit-angular), or [head here to read our documentation](https://www.cometchat.com/docs/angular-uikit-beta/overview).
+> **_NOTE:_** We’ve introduced a major update to our UI kits.
+Version 4 features a modular architecture that give you enhanced flexibility to build and customize your web and mobile apps.
+Please switch to version 4 by visiting the [@cometchat/chat-uikit-react](https://www.npmjs.com/package/@cometchat/chat-uikit-react), or [check out our documentation](https://www.cometchat.com/docs/angular-uikit-beta/overview).
 <br/><br/>

 # CometChat Angular UI Kit